achlin9/achlin9.github.io/_pages/about.md

 - 2020-2021 Pacesetter Student Scholarship of UESTC
 - 2019-2020 Pacesetter Student Scholarship of UESTC
 - Third Prize in 2020 UESTC MCM/ICM
-- Best debater in freshman debate competition
+- Best debater in freshman debate competition of UESTC